sabledb-io/sabledb/docs/design/data-encoding.md

 # Overview

 `SableDB` uses a Key / Value database for its underlying data storage.
-We chose to use `RocksDb` as its mature, maintained and widely used in the industry by giant companies.
+We chose to use `RocksDB` as its mature, maintained and widely used in the industry by giant companies.

-Because the `RocksDb` is key-value storage and Redis data structures can be more complex, an additional data encoding is required.
+Because the `RocksDB` is key-value storage and Redis data structures can be more complex, an additional data encoding is required.

 This chapter covers how `SableDB` encodes the data for the various data types (e.g. `String`, `Hash`, `Set` etc)